nicklasaven/offlineMap/README.md

 So, let's go, first totally without styling:

 1. Download the example twkb-file "hedmark.twkb" ~46mb http://sandbox.jordogskog.no/offlineMap/twkbFiles/hedmark.twkb
-   There is also am example file with all roads in Norway http://sandbox.jordogskog.no/offlineMap/twkbFiles/n50roads.twkb
+   There is also an example file with all roads in Norway http://sandbox.jordogskog.no/offlineMap/twkbFiles/n50roads.twkb
 2. Go to http://sandbox.jordogskog.no/offlineMap
 3. Choose hedmark.twkb in the file selector in the top
 4. press "Go"